|Rare Book & Manuscript Library|

 Restrictions on Access

 Most of this collection is located on-site.
 Series X.2, Unannotated Library, is located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction